JasperBroeck/Easy-Arch/docs/post/desktop-env.md

 # Installing a Desktop Environment
 If you used our install guide, you normally already have a desktop but if not, you can follow this quick guide to install your desktop of choice!
-Here we'll go over GNOME, KDE Plasma and XFCE.
+Here we'll go over GNOME and KDE Plasma.

 ## GNOME
 In GNOME there are two package groups available: